10-Minute Vegan Pesto

 An overhead shot shows a hand tossing fresh basil leaves into a food processor bowl.

 I like to go classic with a vegan basil pesto.
-Other greens are great in certain contexts–see the “Substitutions” heading below.
-But basil is usually my first choice though as it is so familiar.
+Other greens are great in certain contexts, but basil is the most versatile from my kitchen cooking experience.
 My base of choice is a 50/50 mix of pine nuts and walnuts.
 Pine nuts are typical, but also super expensive.
-I find that the buttery flavour of walnuts is quite complimentary.
-Olive oil is such a crucial ingredient as well, so I recommend using one that you really love the flavour of.
-I’m a big fan of Brightland’s olive oil.
+I find that the buttery flavor of walnuts is complimentary.
+Olive oil is such a crucial ingredient as well, so I recommend using one that you really love the flavor of on its own.

 How to store and freeze:

-• As soon as you’re done mixing it in the food processor, transfer to a sealable glass jar.
-Tap the jar on the counter a few times to settle it down and get rid of air bubbles.
-Then, pour a thin film of olive oil on top to prevent browning or discolouration.
+• As soon as you’re done mixing in the food processor, transfer pesto to a lidded glass jar.
+Tap the jar on the counter a few times to get rid of air bubbles.
+Then pour a thin film of olive oil on top to prevent browning.
 Close the lid on top and store in the fridge.
 The pesto lasts like this for up to a week.

-• Can you freeze pesto?
-Yes!
-Follow the same steps that you would for the fridge, including the film of oil on top, and store in the freezer for up to 6 months.
+• TO freeze, follow the same steps that you would for the fridge, including the film of oil on top, and store in the freezer for up to 6 months.

 An overhead shot shows a pulsed up mixture of nuts, basil, garlic, and other seasonings.